vasildadoyan1-maker/AI-Legal-Assistant/README.md

 ## Project Description

-This project is an AI-supported educational legal assistant developed using a vibe coding approach.
-It helps university students understand basic legal concepts through simple explanations and an interactive interface.
+AI Legal Assistant for Students is a simple educational web application created using a vibe coding approach with the support of generative AI.
+The project helps students understand basic legal concepts through an interactive interface.

+---

 ## Selected Scenario and Objectives

 ### Scenario

-Many law students struggle to understand complex legal terminology.
-This project provides simple AI-generated explanations to support learning.
+Many university students find legal terminology difficult to understand.
+This project provides simple explanations of common legal concepts.

 ### Objectives
-- Explain legal concepts in simple language.

 - Demonstrate the use of generative AI in software development.
+- Build a simple educational legal assistant.
 - Apply the vibe coding methodology.
+- Improve students' understanding of basic legal concepts.

+---

-## Target Users
+## Target Audience

 - Law students
 - University students
-- Beginners interested in legal education
+- Anyone interested in learning basic legal concepts

+---

 ## AI Tools Used

-- ChatGPT (GPT-5.5) – idea generation, planning, documentation, and code assistance
+- ChatGPT (GPT-5.5) – planning, documentation, code generation, and improvement
-- GitHub – repository management and version control
+- GitHub – version control and project hosting

+---

+## Installation / Usage

+1. Download or clone the repository.
+2. Open `index.html` in any modern web browser.
+3. Type a legal question and click **Get Answer**.

+No installation is required.

+---

 ## Repository Structure